Skip to main content

 • “Their relentless pursuit of victory or validation can create a tense and unfriendly atmosphere, where success is prioritized over camaraderie, and individuals may feel pressured to conform to rigid standards or expectations.”

-• “After just playing the wonderful Inscryption recently, this game is a major downgrade in visuals, UI, and atmosphere from that.”
+• “After just playing the wonderful Inscryption recently, this game is a major downgrade in visuals, UI, and atmosphere compared to that.”

 Skip Critic Reviews